What are some of the most asked questions about Leadfeeder Tracker?

 Q: I don't see my question here, how do I get an answer?

-A: Ask us!
-You can contact our support either by chat on the lower right corner or by sending us an email to firstname.lastname@example.org.
+Ask us!
+You can contact our support either by clicking on the lower right corner or by sending us an email to firstname.lastname@example.org.
 Also, search our help center!
 It has many other articles that may answer your questions as well.